-Whether you are buying or selling, we all dread a vet giving a horse the thumbs down.
+Whether you are buying or selling, we all dread a vet giving a horse the thumbs down during the pre-purchase vetting.
 But what should you do if that happens?

 Much depends on what you want to do with the animal in question.
 Be mindful that any existing condition will not be covered on insurance and discuss everything with your vet.

-Heart murmurs: top eventers Over To You and Olympic champion Sam both have them; don’t rule a horse out over this, as many will be fine.
+Heart murmurs: former top eventers Over To You and La Biosthetique-Sam FBW both have them; don’t automatically rule a horse out over this, as many will be fine.

 Tendon injuries: a leg that has “gone” once will always be vulnerable.
 But with careful management, less work only on good ground and for the right price, many people have had enjoyed a good horse with an old tendon injury as a bargain buy.

 Subtle lameness: do not expect an instant diagnosis for every lameness detected in a pre-purchase exam.
 Often more detailed investigation is necessary.
 It helps to know some background, such as has the horse had any joints medicated?

 Sarcoids: unpredictable, they may or may not resolve with treatment, so the price should reflect the uncertainty.
 A definite no if they are under tack or moving parts and they are always liable to recur.

 Back problems: difficult to diagnose and treat.
 Most vets advise caution, but it can be hard to know on a one-off exam if a sensitive back is a problem that will persist.